awsdocs/aws-java-developer-guide/doc_source/setup-project-maven.rst

      -DgroupId=org.example.basicapp \
      -DartifactId=myapp

-Replace *com.example.basicapp* with the full package namespace of your application, and *myapp* with the name of your project (this will become the name of the directory for your project).
+Replace *org.example.basicapp* with the full package namespace of your application, and *myapp* with the name of your project (this will become the name of the directory for your project).

 By default, |mvn| creates a project template for you using the `quickstart